-Carlo M. Croce, MD, Jefferson Cancer Center, Philadelphia, PA
+Carlo M. Croce, MD of Jefferson Cancer Center

 The 13th Forbeck Research Foundation Forum focused on the observation that secondary cancers can occur in patients, after they have been treated for their original malignancy.
 This effect is particularly marked following the administration of particular combinations of cytotoxic drugs.
 Most second malignancies are leukemias, and one of the groups of drugs known to cause these cancers is called ‘topoisomerase II inhibitors’.
 While the toxicity of these drugs is well recognized, they often form essential components of drug regimens used for the successful treatment of cancer.

 The first part of the conference concentrated on how the topoisomerase II inhibitors function to prevent both cancer cells and others from functioning.
 It is known that these drugs and another group called topoisomerase I inhibitors act by blocking the action of particular proteins in the cells which are involved in the process of the division of DNA which occurs when cells divide.
 Part of the discussions revolved around the mechanisms by which cells die as a consequence of being exposed to these groups of cytotoxic drugs.
 More pertinent to the problem of second malignancies is what happens to cells which are damaged by the drugs but survive and ultimately become cancerous.